 - How do I find out exactly what data is in each column in each dataset?

-Where do I find the Deputy datasets?
+Where do I find the Deputy dataset I need?

 When you add a data element to a customised report you will need to select a data source for the data.